jsdclxvi/Reforestation/README.md

-## What animal is always at a game of cricket?
-A bat.
+## I was going to get a brain transplant, but I changed my mind